MANAGING DIRECTOR, THE ROCKEFELLER FOUNDATION; FORMER SENIOR EDITOR, THE ECONOMIST; CREATOR OF PHILANTHROCAPITALISM

-Matthew Bishop, senior editor, The Economist Group, is an award-winning journalist and social entrepreneur.
-His roles at The Economist have included Business Editor, Wall Street Editor, Globalisation Editor and New York Bureau Chief.
+Matthew Bishop joined The Rockefeller Foundation after spending nearly 30 years at The Economist.
+His roles at The Economist included Business Editor, Wall Street Editor, Globalisation Editor and New York Bureau Chief.
+Through a variety of writing, editorial and leadership roles, Matthew has committed himself to turning good ideas into forceful action.
 He is the author of several books, including Philanthrocapitalism: How Giving Can Save the World (described as “important” by President Bill Clinton) and The Road From Ruin, which set out an agenda for the reform of capitalism after the 2008 crash.

 His Economics: An A-Z Guide, which explains the basics of economics for non-experts, was recently released.
 He has interviewed Bill Gates, Bill Clinton, Bernie Madoff, Bono and Shakira, among others, through his diverse work as a journalist, and he often hosts or moderates some of the renowned programming at 92nd Street Y in NYC.